 This Form 10-Q includes statistical and other industry and market data that we obtained from industry publications and research, surveys and studies conducted by third parties.
 Industry publications and third-party research, surveys and studies generally indicate that their information has been obtained from sources believed to be reliable, although they do not guarantee the accuracy or completeness of such information.
-While we believe these industry publications and third-party research, we have not independently verified such data.
+While we believe these industry publications and third-party research, surveys and studies are reliable, we have not independently verified such data.